nsxiv/nsxiv-extra/README.md

 [This repo](https://codeberg.org/nsxiv/nsxiv-extra) is used for hosting community patches, user scripts, tips and tricks, etc.

-* For information on nsxiv, please consult the
+* For general information on nsxiv, please consult the [nsxiv readme](https://codeberg.org/nsxiv/nsxiv).
-  [nsxiv readme](https://codeberg.org/nsxiv/nsxiv).
+* For detailed information, please consult the [manpage](https://nsxiv.codeberg.page/man/).
 * For information on how to manage patches and customization, please see [CUSTOMIZATION](CUSTOMIZATION.md).